Xakarii/boko/README.md

 Project Status:
-The first game on our site is Blackjack and it is functioning.
-Next steps involve adding card graphics and betting functions.
+The first game for our site is Blackjack and it is functioning.
+Next steps involve adding card graphics, animations, and betting functions.

 ### What is this repository for? ###